 $900 bonus cash back after you spend $6,000 on purchases in the first three months

 $0 (see rates & fees)

 |Other things to know||Other things to know||Other things to know|

 Business Advantage Unlimited Cash Rewards card vs. Capital One Spark Cash Plus

 Though the Capital One Spark Cash Plus card carries a sizable annual fee, this should be easy to offset via cash back earnings.
 In fact, if you spend just $19,000 per year with the card (just under $1,600 per month), its earnings will beat out those of the Business Advantage Unlimited Cash Rewards card.
-Big spenders will also love the card’s unique two-tiered sign-up bonus offer, which can get you a $1,000 cash bonus if you spend $50,000 in your first six months.
+Big spenders will also love the card’s welcome bonus offer, which can get you a $1,200 cash bonus once you spend $30,000 in the first three months.
 However, one potential downside is that the Spark Cash Plus is a charge card.
 This means you won’t be able to carry a balance – you must pay your charges off in full each month.
 That could be a deal-breaker if you’re hoping for some payment flexibility in your business card.

-Business Advantage Unlimited Cash Rewards card vs. Amex Blue Business Plus
+Business Advantage Unlimited Cash Rewards card vs. Amex Blue Business Cash

 Depending on your spending habits, the American Express Blue Business Cash Card could easily offer more value than the Business Advantage Unlimited Cash Rewards card.
 That’s because the card offers a higher flat rewards rate while also charging no annual fee, with the caveat that its 2% cash back rate only applies to the first $50,000 you spend each year.
 The rewards rate drops to just 1% after you reach that annual spending threshold.
 That may sound overly restrictive, but if you do the math you’ll find you’d need to spend over $100,000 per year to come out on top with the Business Advantage Unlimited Cash Rewards card and a 1.5% rewards rate.